MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 ## Isolating the materials to be translated

 You need to isolate the materials you've identified as needing to be translated.
-All your deliverables—[software](localize-software.md), [documentation](localize-content.md), [marketing materials](transcreation.md), videos (dubbing, [subtitling](../media/captioning.md), even [recreation](../media/re-creation.md)), websites, and sample data—have components that are translatable.
+All your deliverables—[software](localize-software.md), [documentation](localize-content.md), [marketing materials](transcreation.md), videos (dubbing, [subtitling](../media/captioning.md), even [re-creation](../media/re-creation.md)), websites, and sample data—have components that are translatable.
 This translatable content usually needs to be extracted from the source files so that translators can focus solely on the textual content.
-Any non-translatable content should be the responsibility of [engineers and desktop publishers](#identifying-translation-resources).
+Any non-translatable content should be the responsibility of [engineers and desktop publishers](#identifying-translation-vendors).
 After translation the textual content is then reinserted into the source files.
 In some cases your translation vendor can perform the extraction for you.

 This approach also lets you use the same source materials to support multiple languages.
 The source might need some modification to make this possible, but this is still much better than having separate software binaries for each language, or creating a new layout from scratch for every localized version of your documentation or marketing materials.
 The separation of translatable content from code is discussed under "Separating your code from your translatable strings" in [Localize software](localize-software.md).